AvolitesLtd/TitanManual/docs/remote-control/setting-up-the-remote.md

 5. Select the wireless network from the list, the name you took note of earlier.
 The mobile device should automatically get an IP address from the access point.
-6. Run the Titan Remote app.
+6. Run the Titan Remote app on the mobile device.
 You should see the console listed.

 > If you are using the remote at show time, on the Access Point you should select the option to hide the SSID.
 If you do not do this,